tobiashead/synthetic-pipeline-for-3d-reconstruction-of-falling-particles/README.md

-# Synthetic pipeline for 3D-reconstruction of falling particles (data-gen--only-branch)
+# Synthetic pipeline for 3D-reconstruction of falling particles (data-gen-only-branch)

 ## Features
 Generation of a synthetic data set of falling particles